RyelBanfield/RyelBanfield/README.md

 ### Hello! 👋
 ### This README is a work in progress.
-### I'm a full stack developer in training so I will update this as I learn more.
+### I'm a full-stack developer in training so I will update this as I learn more.

 <!--